QuentinRa/blog.quentinra.dev/info/linux/scripts/index.md

 ```
 </div><div>

 **Note 1**: we are usually NOT using `$0`... directly in the code.
-We are usually storing them in variables, and using these intead.
+We are usually storing them in variables, and using these instead.

 ```bash
 program_name=$0